SyedAfrozPasha/Javascript/README.md

 * Object can have properties and methods.i.e, A object can have a _Primitive_ property, _Object_ property and _Function_ method.
 Object is sitting in memory and will have references to the addresses/spaces in memory of its properties and method.

+* Object is said to have property if its value is _Primitive_ and method if its value is _Function_.

 * Functions ins ide an object is called as _method_.

 * _Computed member access operator_ is used to created new properties or methods for the object.